flexanalytics/flexit-docs/docs/etl.md

 ![](/img/etl_designpage.png)

+Right-click on any of the tools to access a menu of options:
+* Run - run only the selected item
+* Disable - disable the selected item from running when the entire job is ran
+* Clone - make a copy of the selected item
+* Delete - delete the selected item
+* Actions - perform actions based on the result when the item is ran.
+[See more](#actions) about Actions below.

 ### Container
 Containers can hold *SQL Tasks* or *Data Flows*, which will appear inside the blue dotted border of the container.
 Everything inside a container will execute in parallel (i.e. synchronous).